The Yale Farm

 In May 2003, the first group of YSFP student interns began to transform a forgotten corner of Farnam Memorial Gardens into an agricultural space.
 Today, the Yale Farm at 345 Edwards Street (a 15-minute walk from Old Campus) is a lush and productive academic farm that produces dozens of varieties of vegetables, fruits, herbs, and flowers, and is home to free-range laying hens and honeybees.

-Twelve months a year, students, faculty, staff, and members of the New Haven community visit the Yale Farm to study the connection between land and food.
+Throughout the year, students, faculty, staff, and members of the New Haven community visit the Yale Farm to study the connection between land and food.
 The Farm employs growing practices and crop rotations that reflect our regional and national agricultural landscape.
-In this way, the Yale Farm strives to be a working model of agricultural approaches that students can participate in directly.
+In this way, the Yale Farm strives to be a working model of agricultural approaches that students can participate in directly, which happens through the following ways:

-The Farm’s “Seed to Salad” Program (designed and directed by graduate students at Yale’s School of Forestry & Environmental Studies) brings classes from New Haven Public Schools to the farm on a weekly basis for lessons in ecology, science, and food production.
+Our “Seed to Salad” Program brings classes from New Haven Public Schools to the Farm on a weekly basis for lessons in ecology, science, and food production.

 Each summer, six undergraduate interns manage the Yale Farm as part of the Lazarus Summer Internship.
 The Internship includes on-site training, field trips to regional growers, farmers’ market experience, and lessons in the ecological, economic, and social issues that orbit food and agriculture.